john-cd/rust_howto/bk/src/language/macros.md

 Macros have two ways of reporting errors.
 The first is to `panic!`.
 The second is to invoke the `compile_error!` macro.

 When something goes wrong inside a macro, the compiler often points to the macro invocation site, not the actual problem.
-Using the [`compile_error!`](https://doc.rust-lang.org/core/macro.compile_error.html)↗ macro provides clearer diagnostics:
+Using the [`compile_error!`][c~core::compile_error~docs]↗ macro provides clearer diagnostics:

 ```rust,editable
 macro_rules! must_be_an_identifier {